Raven45/CactEye-2/CactEye 2 BETA 4/CactEye 2 README.txt

 ******************Change Log******************

+CactEye 2 BETA 4
+-Fixed an issue where the science dialog would not reset after running an experiment with a CactEye processor;
+the symptom of this was a CactEye screenshot showing in a science dialog after running an unrelated experiment.

 CactEye 2 BETA 3
 -Fixed an issue where running a science experiment with either the "Wide Field Camera 1" or "Wide Field Camera 2" would produce a "NullReferenceException."